“Curiosity is, in great and generous minds, the first passion and the last.”

 During those years, I also indoor rock climbed (once or twice); snowshoed (never again); had a baby; earned my IDFA pro card; won medals in masters track and powerlifting; did photo shoots; appeared on Breakfast Television and Cityline; created the 40×40 challenge; learned to love yoga; and gained valuable insight into what it means for me to live strong, healthy and whole.

-Today I am a 41-year old athlete, writer, wife and mother living in my hometown, Toronto, Canada.
-I’m sponsored by JAMCAN Athletics; an ambassador for Knix Wear and Lole; a contributor to CBC Parents; and membership director at Totum Life Science.
-I’m as curious as ever and fired up about sharing my newest goal.
+Today I am a 42-year old motivational athlete, writer, wife and mother living in my hometown, Toronto, Canada.
+I’m a regular contributor to CBC Parents; am sponsored by JAMCAN Athletics; and am an ambassador for Lolë, Būband and Knixwear.

-As of May 2017, I’ve set out to become a World Masters Athletics sprint champion, sharing inspiration and life lessons along the way.
+As of May 2017, I’ve set out to become a World Masters Athletics sprint champion at the 2020 Track & Field Championships in Toronto, Canada.